-If you’re looking to start an ecommerce business but don’t have the space to store inventory, you have probably heard that dropshipping is the way to go.
+If you’re looking to start an ecommerce business but don’t have the space to store inventory, you have probably heard that dropshipping on Amazon is the way to go.

 With this business model, sellers don’t need to worry about buying or storing inventory, renting a warehouse, or shipping out items.